OfficeDev/office-js-docs-pr/docs/develop/localization.md

 ### Create an Office Add-in project

 You'll need to create a Visual Studio 2017 Office Add-in project.

+> [!NOTE]
-If you haven't installed Visual Studio 2017, see the [Visual Studio IDE page](https://visualstudio.microsoft.com/vs/) for download instructions.
+> If you haven't installed Visual Studio 2017, see the [Visual Studio IDE page](https://visualstudio.microsoft.com/vs/) for download instructions.
 During installation you'll need to select the Office/SharePoint development workload.
 If you have previously installed Visual Studio 2017, [use the Visual Studio Installer](https://docs.microsoft.com/visualstudio/install/modify-visual-studio/) to ensure that the Office/SharePoint development workload is installed.

 1. In Visual Studio, choose **File** > **New Project**.